Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Funny is at least like ironic.
 I think people that genuinely assign blame for something that's like literally, you know, that you'll carry for the rest of your life.

-And it really upset me, especially because I've been like revisiting all your work, that like this... that this thing could overshadow like what is so beloved about you.
+And it really upset me, especially because I've been like revisiting all your work, that like this, that this thing could overshadow like what is so beloved about you.

 Well, I mean, on one hand, you say to yourself, you say, carry for the rest of your life.
+I don't really carry anything for the rest of my life, meaning, do I feel

-I don't really carry anything for the rest of my life, meaning do I feel overwhelmed and pained by the suffering and the tragedy of what happened?
-Yes.
-But do I feel responsible?
+overwhelmed and pained by the suffering and the tragedy of what happened?
+Yes, but do I feel responsible?
 No.

 It was only after the fact that they said, oh, we're supposed to do it this way.
 But let me just close.

+that having my kids and having all these children, I'm 67 years old, I got a three-year-old baby.
 So I got a lot of kids at home, little kids, and they saved my life.

 And I'm sure the same is true with you, which is that you get to the point where, I mean, I'm older now, but when you get to the point where you think less about where you get love than where you give love, one of the more frustrating and even painful things in life is you have nobody to give your love to.

 You might have a lot of love to give in your heart to people.
-Your Your parents are gone, what have you.
+Your parents are gone, what have you.

 And with my kids, it's like I have a lot of love to give and I have all these kids around me all day long.
 And I'm not really doing, I wasn't doing very much for the last three and a half years.

-I was home all the time and they saved me.
-They saved my life to have that exchange of like love energy with these children who are all, you know, and they all make fun of me.
+To have that exchange of like love energy with these children who are all, you you know and they all make fun of me like I show them pictures of me from old movies and here I am with Michael Keaton

 He's a cool guy.
 What I'm saying is this, is like, you're an artist, right?
 And you're motivated in your craft.